Fran's Chocolates: History

 Fran Bigelow was born and raised in Seattle and trained as an accountant.
 She graduated from the University of Washington in 1965 with a degree in business administration and travelled to France with her husband about five years later.
 Her husband was a hospital administrator, and his career required them to move to San Francisco.
 Bigelow enrolled in professional cooking classes at California Culinary Academy, where she apprenticed with a Swiss pastry chef.
 In 1980, they returned to Seattle, and in 1982 she began selling chocolate truffles and desserts from a small shop in Seattle’s Madison Park neighborhood.
 There were two employees at the original shop and the truffles were originally priced at 35 cents each.
 Eventually, she developed the store's signature Gold Bars because she wanted a candy that was not as perishable as the truffles.
 The Gold Bars quickly became a customer favorite, and by 1996 she was selling nearly 500,000 Gold Bars a year.
 In 1986, Bigelow began making caramels.

 In 1998, she began adding gray salt to the caramels.
 By 2006, the caramels made up seventy-five percent of the company's sales, and by 2008 the caramels were the bestseller, partly due to publicity from former President Barack Obama and First Lady Michelle Obama.
 In 2006, Fran's was featured in O, The Oprah Magazine and the company consequently reached a record $4.5 million sales for the year.
 By 2007, Fran's had forty employees, and Bigelow's daughter, Andrina, joined the company.
 In 2008, Fran's opened a location in Downtown Seattle in the Four Seasons hotel.
 The Downtown location would take over as the flagship store.

 In 2014, the company moved its headquarters from the Capitol Hill neighborhood to the historic Rainier Brewing Company building in the Georgetown neighborhood.
 At the time, the company had 67 employees and was making 30,000 pieces of chocolate per day and shipping regularly across the United States and to Japan.
 In 2018, she was inducted into the Specialty Food Association Hall of Fame for "sparking the artisan chocolate renaissance in the United States".
 In 2021, Food & Wine named Fran's one of the top 50 chocolate shops in the United States.

+In December 2025, Fran's almondmilk chocolate which they introduced into the market with undisclosed allergen contents was recalled following a report of allergic reaction report from a consumer.
+It contained undisclosed hazelnuts, which can cause serious or life threatening reactions for people with allergies to hazelnuts.